PDF: Text

-These fonts are sometimes called the base fourteen fonts.
 These fonts, or suitable substitute fonts with the same metrics, should be available in most PDF readers, but they are not guaranteed to be available in the reader, and may only display correctly if the system has them installed.
 Fonts may be substituted if they are not embedded in a PDF.

 Within text strings, characters are shown using character codes (integers) that map to glyphs in the current font using an encoding.
 There are several predefined encodings, including WinAnsi, MacRoman, and many encodings for East Asian languages and a font can have its own built-in encoding.
 (Although the WinAnsi and MacRoman encodings are derived from the historical properties of the Windows and Macintosh operating systems, fonts using these encodings work equally well on any platform.)
 PDF can specify a predefined encoding to use, the font's built-in encoding or provide a lookup table of differences to a predefined or built-in encoding (not recommended with TrueType fonts).
 The encoding mechanisms in PDF were designed for Type 1 fonts, and the rules for applying them to TrueType fonts are complex.

 For large fonts or fonts with non-standard glyphs, the special encodings Identity-H (for horizontal writing) and Identity-V (for vertical) are used.
 With such fonts, it is necessary to provide a ToUnicode table if semantic information about the characters is to be preserved.

+A text document which is scanned to PDF without the text being recognised by optical character recognition (OCR) is an image, with no fonts or text properties.

 Transparency

-The original imaging model of PDF was, like PostScript's, opaque: each object drawn on the page completely replaced anything previously marked in the same location.
+The original imaging model of PDF was opaque, similar to PostScript, where each object drawn on the page completely replaced anything previously marked in the same location.
 In PDF 1.4 the imaging model was extended to allow transparency.
 When transparency is used, new objects interact with previously marked objects to produce blending effects.
 The addition of transparency to PDF was done by means of new extensions that were designed to be ignored in products written to PDF 1.3 and earlier specifications.
-As a result, files that use a small amount of transparency might view acceptably by older viewers, but files making extensive use of transparency could be viewed incorrectly by an older viewer.
+As a result, files that use a small amount of transparency might be viewed acceptably by older viewers, but files making extensive use of transparency could be viewed incorrectly by an older viewer.

 The transparency extensions are based on the key concepts of transparency groups, blending modes, shape, and alpha.
 The model is closely aligned with the features of Adobe Illustrator version 9.
 The blend modes were based on those used by Adobe Photoshop at the time.
 When the PDF 1.4 specification was published, the formulas for calculating blend modes were kept secret by Adobe.
 They have since been published.

 The concept of a transparency group in PDF specification is independent of existing notions of "group" or "layer" in applications such as Adobe Illustrator.
 Those groupings reflect logical relationships among objects that are meaningful when editing those objects, but they are not part of the imaging model.